 We created a coherent brand, composed of a flexible and dynamic visual identity.
 Then, communication actions were carried out for its launch, through social networks, a website, branded content (mini-documentaries) and advertising in traditional media.

 Renoir wanted to focus on conveying the joy and festive atmosphere observed at the Moulin de la Galette, omitting the negative aspects, such as the prostitution activities that occurred at these types of parties.

 Le Moulin de la Galette was the picnic area where this dance took place, a place, which Renoir went to very frequently due to its proximity to the place.
 It is the most similar to a discotheque today, people used to gather to chat, dance or simply have a good time.

 Using a software, we extracted the colors most used by the artist in the work.
-From these, we chose a main color and three secondary colors, which allowed great flexibility in the applications.
+From these, we picked a main color and three secondary colors.

 Ana S., Carmen R., Irene A., Desiret B., Laura R., Lidia B., María R., Stephanie T., Trinidad F., Victoria N. & Ignacio Vaxeras.

 This project was awarded as an innovation project in Communication and Art (AC - UCM).